California Attorney for IRS Voluntary Disclosure Practice

-What Are the Various Disclosure Programs Offered by the IRS if I Filed one or more False or Misleading Return?
+What Are the Various Disclosure Programs Offered by the IRS if I Filed One or More False or Misleading Returns?

-There are several different voluntary disclosure programs, and which one applies best to your situation will depend on the specifics of your case.
-You should always consult with a skilled tax lawyer like those at the Tax Law Offices of David W. Klasing before filing for voluntary disclosure.
+There are several different voluntary disclosure programs, and which applies best to your situation will depend on the specifics of your case.
+Before filing for voluntary disclosure, consult a skilled tax lawyer like those at the Tax Law Offices of David W. Klasing.

 We can advise you about which program you should enter and whether you could open yourself up to further criminal liability by disclosing your disclosures.
-Remember that you typically must act to take advantage of these programs before a audit or criminal tax investigation begins, at which point you will become ineligible.
+Remember that you typically must act to take advantage of these programs before an audit or criminal tax investigation begins, at which point you will become ineligible.

 One option is a process commonly known as a quiet disclosure.
-This process, which is not any sort of official IRS program, involves simply amending your returns and refiling.
+This process, which is not an official IRS program, involves simply amending your returns and refiling.
 Aside from what you owe, you will also have to pay interest and any penalties that would have been self-assessed.
 However, our attorneys usually recommend that you go through one of the official programs rather than this unofficial route.

 Unlike the voluntary and streamlined disclosure programs, it does not prevent or necessarily even lessen the chances of the IRS imposing heavy penalties, including criminal tax penalties, if the conduct is found to have been willful.
 We recommend this route only occasionally, such as if the mistakes on your return were minor and non-willful.